-I created this Cowrie Shell Bracelet to wear it to the beach without having to worry about it getting damaged by the water.
+This beautiful Cowrie Shell Bracelet is perfect to wear it to the beach without having to worry about it getting damaged by the water.
 The string is waxed polyester that is basically indestructible and the Cowrie Shells, well, they were made for the water!

 Cut a 24″ section of the cord and fold it in half.
+Make it twice as long if you want to make a necklace instead.
 Then make a regular knot about 4″ from the loop.

 Now pull one end of the string through the shell and then the other side of the string through the shell as well but from the opposite direction.
+So the strings cross over each other inside the shell.
 This will secure the Cowrie shell between the 2 strings.

-Pull the shell tight to the first knot and secure it with another knot.
+Pull the shell tight to the first knot and secure it with another knot on the opposide side.

-Now the shell is sandwiched between the 2 stings.
+Now the shell is sandwiched between the 2 stings and has a knot on either side.

-Repeat this with the rest of the shells.
+Repeat this with the other shells.
 I used a total of 5 shells, but it depends on the size of your shells and how long you want your bracelet or necklace.
 You can hold it against your wrist to check the length.
-Make sure it leaves about 1.5″ on the back between the 2 ends for the macrame knot to slid the bracelet on and off your hand.
+Make sure it leaves about 1.5″ at the end to add the macrame knot to slid the bracelet on and off your hand.

 Now all you need to add is the Macrame Knot closure.
 For that, you need another 10″ section of the string.